Income Management policy

 3. Sundry charges such as administration costs, court fees and recharges for repairs that are the occupier’s responsibility and costs levied to customers for any other services.

-business due to the charges levied to customers being our main source of
+3.1 Income management activity is identified as a corporate priority, as effective income and arrears management is crucial to operate B3Living as a viable business due to the charges levied to customers being our main source of revenue income.

-they can sustain tenancies and reduce their chances of becoming homeless.
+3.3 Most importantly, an effective income management ethos not only prevents customers from falling into unnecessary or significant debt but ensures that they can sustain tenancies and reduce their chances of becoming homeless.

 3.4 This policy is designed to achieve the following outcomes:

-► Collect all rent and charges due (how charges are determined is set out in
+► Collect all rent and charges due (how charges are determined is set out in the Rent Setting Policy)

 ► Promote a payment culture to all customers

-contact us early on if they are in danger of being unable to make payments
+► Develop a culture of trust between B3Living so that customers feel able to contact us early on if they are in danger of being unable to make payments

 ► Proactively prevent and minimise arrears.

-► Aligned with our customer ethos value to deliver a personalised and inclusive
+► Aligned with our customer ethos value to deliver a personalised and inclusive service, treat customers as individuals and respond to their differing needs to help them to sustain tenancies, pay charges and reduce arrears

-► Identify, control and recover debt promptly with a fair and sympathetic but
+► Identify, control and recover debt promptly with a fair and sympathetic but firm approach to deal with customers who have arrears

-► Ensure robust and systematic procedures for collecting debt from former
+► Ensure robust and systematic procedures for collecting debt from former tenants

-► Ensure systems, processes and performance management measures are in
+► Ensure systems, processes and performance management measures are in a place to demonstrate implementation of this policy

 3.5 We will deliver the following key objectives to implement this policy.
 A detailed Income Management Framework will provide further guidance and procedures to achieve and monitor the impact of the actions.